-A former Sony system administrator is unlikely to have built more than 45 malware tools in the span of more than seven years, LaMontagne told me.
+The main reason, LaMontagne explained, is that the new data they found discredits the alternative theories that the hackers were actually a disgruntled former employee or just an independent hacktivist group.A former Sony system administrator is unlikely to have built more than 45 malware tools in the span of more than seven years, LaMontagne told me.
 And the same time, he added, it's also unlikely that a previously unheard of hacktivist group would pop up, claim responsibility for such a high-profile attack, and then disappear.

 "They're extremely motivated, regimented, organized, and they can definitely execute."